L4 Merchandising for Fashion

 Age Requirement: 18+

-Start date: September 2017 *Enrolment will commence from the 17th of August.
+Start date: Week commencing 11th September 2017 *Induction will commence from the 4th of September 2017.

 Course duration: One year (two days per week)